Here’s the latest piece for open Democracy.

 It argues that Labour needs to tell people a clear and convincing story about what has happened to Britain since the 1970s if it is to have any hope of challenging the Hard Brexit fairy-tale.
 Basically we should stop whining about austerity and start taking about putting an end to 40 years of neoliberal deindustrialisation.

-Here’s a collection of shorter writings (well, shorter than 10,000 word journal articles) and other bits and pieces.
+Here’s a collection of writings MOST of which are shorter than 10,000 word journal articles (some are longer!) and other bits and pieces.